 City Declaration of State of Emergency

 On March 13, Mayor Denny Doyle declared a state of emergency for Beaverton.
 A precautionary measure to ensure that the city has the resources it needs to respond to this illness and lend support.
 The declaration will be extended on a biweekly renewal schedule as required.

 In times of increased uncertainty, fear can sometimes overtake facts.
-We are aware that there have been reports in recent weeks of targeting some members of our community in connection with the coronavirus.
 Hate speech and discrimination have no place in Beaverton.
 Diversity, equity, inclusion and welcoming are core to who Beaverton is and aspires to be.
 Please join us in continuing to uphold our commitment to treating every individual in our community with respect, kindness and humanity.